drichards211/revuer/README.md

 ***Please note, Revuer is still under development!
 Some functionality and styling is missing.

-Please don your hard-hats and check out the live version [here:](https://revuer.herokuapp.com/)
+Please don your hard-hats and check out the live version: [https://revuer.herokuapp.com/](https://revuer.herokuapp.com/)

 Features to be added are listed below, along with required bugfixes and styling notes.